nus-cs3203/course-website/contents/tools/project-management.md

 [](#2-recommended-project-management-tools)2\.
 Recommended Project Management Tools
 ===================================================================================

-We recommend to use either Github Issues or JIRA Cloud.
+We recommend to use either Github Issues, JIRA Cloud or TROFOS.

-If you use JIRA Cloud, make sure that your lecturer, TA and tutor for your team are part of the account.
+If you use JIRA Cloud, make sure that TA and tutor know.
+If you use TROFOS, make sure that your instructor, TA and tutor know.

 [](#3-project-release-plan)3\.
 Project Release Plan
 ==================================================================================================